 Flat rate pricing.
 Sometimes referred to as blended pricing, companies that implement a flat rate structure charge you one easy-to-understand rate for credit card processing.

-This pricing method blends that interchange rate and the processor’s markup into one competitive fee.
+This pricing method blends the interchange rate and the processor’s markup into one competitive fee.
 Your processor will charge you a flat percentage for every card transaction—regardless of its type.
-Think Square.

 While it’s easy to understand, you may end up paying a lot more for transactions that typically cost less to process.

-Membership pricing.
+Subscription pricing.
 Payment processors that implement membership pricing give you access to direct interchange rates—regardless of your processing volume.
-And instead of adding a percent markup to each transaction, you’re simply charged a flat membership fee every month.
+And instead of adding a percent markup to each transaction, you’re simply charged a flat subscription fee every month.

 A note on payment processing fees

-When determining the right merchant services provider, be sure to look beyond their payment processing fees.
+When determining the right merchant services provider, look beyond their payment processing fees.
 Some companies charge additional costs on top of processing expenses, so be sure to ask about any extra fees you may encounter.

 Here are some of the most popular fees or costs that you will see during the process.